 When she moved to Dallas, Georgia over a decade ago, Sandy wanted to make a real difference in her adopted hometown.
 From countless hours of volunteering to serving on the county commission, she has been a pillar in the community from the beginning.

-In 2014, she even attended Wellstar Paulding Hospital’s groundbreaking ceremony, eager for the area to have easy access to world-class healthcare.
+In 2014, she even attended Wellstar Paulding Medical Center’s groundbreaking ceremony, eager for the area to have easy access to world-class healthcare.
 However, she never expected to battle breast cancer at the same facility years later.

 During her fight, Sandy partnered with an entire team of cancer experts, right here in her beloved community.
 She also found comfort and strength in a new bond with Wellstar Nurse Navigator Kellie Mitchell, who was by Sandy’s side through her toughest moments.

 Every step of her cancer journey, Sandy got unending support from Wellstar—and even a true, lasting friendship, too.

 Catching cancer early

 In 2018, while Sandy was gearing up to run in the local election as the first female Paulding County Commissioner, she wasn’t aware that her body was already fighting a battle of its own.